elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

   are multiple outputs defined in the Agent policy and some inputs of a type (e.g. log) use one output while other inputs of the same type use another output.

-* We should document the observations above in an appropriate location and perhaps link to this documentation from the "i" icon in CPU column in the Agent Listing page in the Fleet UI.

-* Rather than showing a single value for every Agent in the Agent Listing page in the Fleet UI, we should consider showing the constituent values for Agent and each of the Beats processes managed by the Agent.
-Concretely, this would mean getting rid of the `sum_cpu` aggregation in the Elasticsearch query.
-The challenge, of course, would be in presenting these values in a user-friendly manner, especially in cases where an Agent is managing several Beats.
-Also, by showing the values for the Beat processes (along with the Agent process), we would be exposing internals of Agent to users, which may be confusing for some users.

-* We may want to reconsider taking a 5-minute average in the Elasticsearch query made by the Fleet UI and instead take a 30-second or 1-minute average (making corresponding adjustments to the `calendar_interval` value in the `cpu_time_series` aggregation).
+* We should reconsider taking a 5-minute average in the Elasticsearch query made by the Fleet UI and instead take a 30-second or 1-minute average (making corresponding adjustments to the `calendar_interval` value in the `cpu_time_series` aggregation).
 This would result in a value closer to what's observed in `top` / `htop` output.

+* We should link the value shown in the Fleet UI to a chart that breaks it down for that Agent by `component.id` over time, so the user can see the CPU utilization per Agent component process, over time.

+* The tooltip shown with the "i" in the CPU column should explain that the value is sum of current CPU utilization (in %) of all Agent component processes, ranging from 0 to (number of cores * 100).

-* We should enhance collection and aggregation to include CPU utilization for Agent components managed by the service runtime (e.g. Endpoint) as well, not justAgent components managed by the command runtime (e.g. Beats) as we do today.
+* We should enhance collection and aggregation to include CPU utilization for Agent components managed by the service runtime (e.g. Endpoint) as well, not just Agent components managed by the command runtime (e.g. Beats) as we do today.